johscheuer/inovex_classes/class_2/Readme.md

 # What if we create a pod with the same labels like the generated ones?
 $ kubectl apply  -f resources/simple-pod.yml
 pod/simple created
-# So wat does the deployment say?
+# So what does the deployment say?
 $ kubectl get deployment
 NAME      DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE simple    3         3         3            3           34m